Aqua (Chicago)

 Aqua is an 82-story mixed-use skyscraper in Lakeshore East, downtown Chicago, Illinois.
 Designed by a team led by Jeanne Gang of Studio Gang Architects, with James Loewenberg of Loewenberg & Associates as the Architect of Record, it includes five levels of parking below ground.
 The building's eighty-story, 140000 sqft base is topped by a 82550 sqft terrace with gardens, gazebos, pools, hot tubs, a walking/running track and a fire pit.
 Each floor covers approximately 16000 sqft.

 Aqua was awarded the Emporis Skyscraper Award as 2009 skyscraper of the year, and was shortlisted in 2010 for the biennial International Highrise Award.
-In celebration of the 2018 Illinois Bicentennial, Aqua was selected as one of the Illinois 200 Great Places by the American Institute of Architects Illinois component (AIA Illinois) and was recognized by USA Today Travel magazine as one of AIA Illinois' selections for Illinois 25 Must See Places.
+In celebration of the 2018 Illinois Bicentennial, Aqua was selected as one of the Illinois 200 Great Places by the American Institute of Architects Illinois component (AIA Illinois) and was recognized by USA Today Travel magazine as one of AIA Illinois's selections for Illinois 25 Must See Places.
 It has been compared to 8 Spruce Street in New York City.

 When it was completed, the skyscraper was the world's tallest building designed by a woman.
 It was surpassed in 2020 by the nearby St. Regis, also located in Chicago and designed by Studio Gang Architects.

 Architect

-Aqua was designed by Studio Gang Architects, led by firm principal and founder, Jeanne Gang, and it was the firm's first skyscraper project.
+Aqua was designed by Studio Gang Architects, led by firm principal and founder Jeanne Gang, and it was the firm's first skyscraper project.
 The project was the largest ever awarded to an American firm headed by a woman.
 Loewenberg & Associates are the architects of record, led by James Loewenberg.